-But if you’re getting a little bored with regular squats (you’ve done about 1,000 squats already), here are some options to shake things up.
-They’re divided into beginner, intermediate and advanced, but feel free to mix and match according to your fitness and ability level.
+And when you find yourself getting a little bored with regular squats, here are some options to shake things up.
+They're divided into beginner, intermediate and advanced, but feel free to mix and match according to your fitness and ability level (as well as which ones you like the best).

 Read more: 12 MORE Squat Variations to Try